Objects to own, display and gift. Free post Aus.

 InfraGhosts is the audiovisual project of Melbourne trans new media artist Laura Davis.
 Her work combines new-wave inspired synthpop, dance-heavy drum machines and stirring vocals with live glitch aesthetic video art.
-80's synth hardware meet with a modern alternatiive dance dynamic that results in a sound that meets Depeche Mode with Hot Chip.
-For posters and press here's the band logos and a press photo by Ray Ranoa 2015.
+80's synth hardware meet with a modern alternative dance dynamic for a sound that blends Depeche Mode with Hot Chip.
+For posters and press here's the band logos, the Moment of Trust Cover, a portrait press photo and a landscape press photo by Claudia Bidstrup 2016.
 For interviews, information, bookings or other contact use the form below, it bounces straight to my inbox.

 The long version:

 There is a recent paper that states, with analytical evidence, that popular modern musical scales are based on the divisions between the natural frequency shifts in human voice during conversational speech.
 This finding, it’s stated, is the reason why we relate to music so readily.
 It’s because, by simply putting notches in it at varying intervals and wrapping it in string, we managed to teach a piece of wood to speak with the emotional clarity of a human.

 The neighbour’s cat, who only occasionally sparks inspiration for reverse engineering, was in the house, again, as per usual.
 If it’s voice could be analysed in much the same way as a human’s in the aforementioned research, it could be possible to take this information, these gaps in relative tonal frequency of speech, and create a scale to match a feline’s natural communicative response.
 A spark, a light bulb moment, a feline’s scale, capable of manipulating the tender black emotions of precious kitties.